folio-org/mod-orders/PULL_REQUEST_TEMPLATE.md

   Sometimes there are key pieces of information that you used to come up with your solution.
 Don't let all that hard work go to waste!
 A pull request is a *perfect opportunity to share the learning that you did.
-Add links to blog posts, patterns, libraries, or add-ons used to solve this problem.
+Add links to blog posts, patterns, libraries or add-ons used to solve this problem.
 -->